BasicPrimitives/javascript/apireference/famdiagram.md

  `onLevelBackgroundRender(data)`

-On level annotation background render event.
-This callback function is called to render level annotation background panel.
-It is used to overwrite default level background template renderer.
-It is called only when level annotations are visible.
+The level background callback function allows rendering custom content in the level annotation background panel.
+It is called only for the visible level annotations.
 See other level annotation options for details.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |